rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 should be used only to maintain concurrency of the underlying CUDA streams.
 Multiple host threads should be used sparingly, be bounded, and should steer clear from performing CPU-intensive computations.

+A good example of an acceptable use of host threads can be found in [this blog article](https://devblogs.nvidia.com/gpu-pro-tip-cuda-7-streams-simplify-concurrency/)

+cuML's build enables openMP by default, cuML algorithms should still function properly even when openMP has been disabled.
+For this reason, it would be better to utilize openMP rather than raw pthreads for spawning host threads.

 ## Public cuML interface
 ### Terminology